A Good Life for Every Greyhound

 The strategy builds on the success of the Greyhound Commitment and sets out how GBGB will further promote and protect welfare across all stages of a greyhound’s life: breeding, rearing, active years and retirement.

 Across GBGB’s licensed tracks, greyhound safety is the highest priority and we have a number of measures in place to safeguard the health and wellbeing of greyhounds whilst they are at the track.

-An independent Veterinary Surgeon is present at all GBGB tracks to check the health and wellbeing of every greyhound both before and after racing.
-They are also there to provide emergency care in the event that any dog needs it.
+- Ensuring an independent Veterinary Surgeon is present at all GBGB tracks to check the health and wellbeing of every greyhound both before and after racing.
+No greyhound will ever race if a vet has any concerns;

-Each of our racecourses is regularly inspected by our Stipendiary Stewards to confirm that their facilities continue meet the required standards – this includes a thorough investigation of their kennels, veterinary facilities, racing paddocks and equipment.
+Each of our racecourses is regularly inspected by our Stipendiary Stewards to confirm that their facilities continue to meet the required standards.
+This includes thorough investigation of their kennels, veterinary facilities, racing paddocks and equipment.

 Comfort in Kennels

 Racing greyhounds live in residential kennels licensed by GBGB.
 To become licensed, kennels must meet standards of construction as outlined in the GBGB Rules of Racing and be compliant with the BSI Publicly Available Specification ‘PAS 251 – Specification for Trainers’ Residential Kennels’.

 Developed in partnership with animal welfare organisations, veterinarians, government and industry specialists, the PAS covers all aspects of caring for a racing greyhound from diet, exercise and environmental enrichment to kennel specification and construction.